alexsbryan/ruby_exercises/README.md

 ruby_exercises
 ==============
-+These are select games that I've written in Ruby
+These are select games that I've written in Ruby